Three Levels of the Pelvis

 Where’s Baby Now?

-The baby turns three times through the pelvis to find the most room for each level of the pelvis.
+The baby turns at three of the five levels of the pelvis to find the most room to come through the pelvis.
 The top, middle, and bottom of the pelvic tunnel each have their own shape where more room is available.
 Helping baby turn to where the most space is at each level is more important than issues of the size of the baby.

 The levels of the pelvis roughly correspond to stations of the pelvis (Levels of Hodge in some countries).